 PS: Thoughts from the Prairie Table will continue on as a blog of theological discernment for me...just on the southern edge of the prairie rather than the northern edge where I am now in Bismarck.
 I look forward to starting over in Omaha, and seeing what God has in store for me.
 To finish Sam's line, "because now I know I can carry on...it's been a long time coming...but change is gonna come."

-The Prairie Table blog arises from authentic Christian community from the prairie of eastern Nebraska, USA.
-The goal of this blog is to provide creative, innovative, emergent, and missional understandings of how to live and believe together in the God of the cross of Jesus Christ in the power of the Holy Spirit.
+Thoughts from the Prairie Table blog seeks to provide creative theological understandings of God, and how we live together.
 There's not much to this...just a simple way to share at the table of our Lord.
 "Consider us this way,...stewards of God's mysteries."
 1 Corinthians 4.1

 Your Blog Steward